JPPM-KTH/ARAMiS/README.md

 * if `in.termination='transmission'`, then `out.TL` denotes the sound transmission loss of the multilayered structure (in dB) per frequency (as defined in `in.f`).
 * if `in.termination='rigid backing'`, then `out.R` denotes the reflection coefficient (real and imaginary parts) of the multilayered structure per frequency (as defined in `in.f`); `out.Absoprt` denotes the absorption coefficient of the multilayered structure per frequency (as defined in `in.f`).

+### Examples
+2 examples are supplied:
+* `example_1.m`: the absorption coefficient of an anisotropic melamine (poroelastic) layer at normal incidence.
+The material rotations are explained in the bibliography.
+* `example_2`: the transmisison loss of a multilayered system comprised of two aluminum sheets with a poroelastic core and an airgap.

 # Acknowlegments
 The following people contributed in no small matter to the development of the code ARAMiS.
 Their contribution is highly acknowledged.